ajaydwi7/snappeditt/snappeditt/README.md

 - Modals🔥: Easy and customzizable modals
 - Orders🔥: View orders, get details on when your order will be processed, cancel or report order

-## What it doesn't have
-- SEO: This is primarily for educational purposes, if you need SEO, you would have to commit to that.

 <hr>

-**To see a stripped down version with no JWT see [NO JWT](https://github.com/Mini-Sylar/react-e-commerce/tree/main)**

-## Things to note
-- When running on localhost vite uses ```.env.development``` to connect to your backend (which must be running, more info here 👉 [React E-Commerce-Backend With JWT](https://github.com/Mini-Sylar/react-e-commerce/tree/main-jwt)) .
-Update it when needed
-- In production mode, ```.env.production``` will be used instead.

 # Contributions
 Contributions are always welcome,